-https://thrive.wandsworth.gov.uk/kb5/wandsworth/fsd/localoffer.page?familychannel=2.

-Parents are, in turn, required to disclose to the School any matters which affect, or may affect, their child, including any disabilities, learning difficulties, health or medical conditions (see Admissions Policy and Terms and Conditions).
+https://fis.wandsworth.gov.uk/kb5/wandsworth/fsd/localoffer.page;jsessionid=42C69A93EB2C2B3B 8B40525329D85215?newfamilychannel=2Parents are, in turn, required to disclose to the School any matters which affect, or may affect, their child, including any disabilities, learning difficulties, health or medical conditions (see Admissions Policy and Terms and Conditions).
 Such information will be shared with the SENCO and relevant staff on a "need to know" basis.